Hexagram 23剝Stripping Away

 — Legge (1882)

 Line 2 is the centred position inside the lower trigram of Kun (earth) and the second stage of the same image.
 The damage has moved up from the legs to the frame — 辨 names the joinery that holds the couch’s structure together.
 The decline has progressed from the unseen foundations to the connective tissue.
-In organisational terms this is the line where the early loss of supporting elements has begun to affect the connective layer that holds the operating model together — the manager whose two reports have left and whose third is about to, the product line whose individual metric losses have started to combine into a margin problem.
+This is the line where the early, separate losses begin to join up — the family in which one person’s leaving has left the others carrying more than they can hold, the volunteer board whose two departures have started to combine into a quorum problem.

 The line repeats the verdict of line 1 without softening it.
 The same misfortune is named because the structural pattern is the same: the destruction of firm-correctness comes from refusing to register a stripping that is already in progress.
-The decision-relevant move is that the corrective action available at line 2 is more expensive than it was at line 1, and the actor is now operating one altitude below where the visible position appears to sit.
-Honest accounting at line 2 means accepting that the loss is no longer confined to the floor of the business.
-The frame is being eaten; the position of comfort the couch was supposed to provide is no longer reliable; and the longer the actor sits on the couch without acknowledging that the frame is failing, the more dramatic the eventual collapse will be.
+What changes at line 2 is the price.
+The corrective action costs more than it did at line 1, and you are now standing lower than your visible position makes it look.
+Honest accounting here means accepting that the loss is no longer confined to the floor.
+The frame is being eaten; the comfort the couch was supposed to provide is no longer reliable; and the longer you sit on it without admitting the frame is failing, the more dramatic the eventual collapse will be.

 剝之,無咎。